Baraat: Marathi Varaat

+Kumaoni Baraat

+In Kumaon region of Uttarakhand, Baraat is associated with special nupital songs called Phaag which are initiated by a priestess.
+The procession is a accompanied with band which plays instruments like dhol & dammu.
+On arrival at wedding venue, the groom is welcomed by bride's family by applying tilak, performing aarti.
+This ceremony is known as Dulighray.

 Odia Baraat or Barjaatri or Varanugaman

 In Odia language, Baraat is also called Barjaatri or Varanugaman where Bar (Var) means groom, jaatra (yaatra) means procession/journey and anugaman means arrival.
 In this ceremonial procession the groom and his family members and friends arrive at the wedding mandap amid great pomp and magnificence.
 Aarti and Tilak of groom is performed and he is also offered curd mixed with honey or jaggery.

 Bengali Boraat or Borjatri

 In Bengali tradition, Bor Jatri is basically the baraat, where the groom, his family and friends dress up for the wedding and start their journey to the bride’s house or the wedding venue.
 After the bor jatri or the baraat reaches the bride’s place, the bride’s mother along with other family members welcome the groom by blowing shankhs (conch shells) and his side of the family by doing aarti with the holy lamp and serving the sweets and drinks.